 If you accept fees or other

 compensation to take people fishing, hunting, rafting, biking, hiking or other

-outdoor recreational activities on public lands, you must be registered through the Marine
+outdoor recreational activities on lands you do not own or control, you must be registered through the Marine

 Board.
 Application and other forms are available below.
 Please call the

 378-2633, or e-mail OSMB at email@example.com

 - Certificate of insurance

 - First Aid / CPR Red Cross or equivalent card